 The emphasis of this course is based on the critical thinking associated with the aesthetic vocabulary of criticism, historical art theories and contemporary movements.
 Students will develop the skills necessary to articulate and defend a critical position about artists and works of art through writing.
 Students will enhance their analytical skills and bring a greater sophistication to using art theories and specific vocabulary when describing works of art in a variety of media.
 Dual-listed ART 2003.

-5023+ Foundation Painting
+5023+ Painting I

-This course provides an introduction to the application of various techniques and processes of oil painting.
-Dual-listed ART 2023.
+Application of various techniques and processes of painting.
+Duallisted ART 2023.

-5043+ Introduction to Sculpture
+5043+ Sculpture